5 min read

 As you start making purchases with your credit card, avoid spending more than you can afford.
 It may be tempting to buy certain items on credit, but the longer you hold onto that debt, the more you will have to pay in interest.

 Spend time comparing various types of credit cards from different lenders.
-Credit unions tend to offer lower interest rates than banks, which will help you pay off the debt faster.
-If you are currently having trouble paying off your credit card debt, consult with a financial coach to learn more about your repayment options.
+Credit union interest rates are typically lower than banks, which will help you pay off the debt faster.
+If you are wondering how to consolidate your credit card debt, consult with a financial coach to learn more about debt repayment strategies and reach your financial goals.

 Related Resources